kyma-project/busola/.github/pull-request-template.md

   - docs: Documentation only changes
   - refactor: A code change that neither fixes a bug nor adds a feature
   - test: Adding tests
-  - chore: Maintain.
-Changes to the build process or auxiliary tools/libraries/workflows etc.
+  - chore: Maintainance changes to the build process or auxiliary tools, libraries, workflows, etc.
 - [ ] Related issues are linked (for links to internal trackers you can use the issue ids like `backlog#4567`)
 - [ ] It's clear why is this PR was created and what it does
 - [ ] All necessary steps are delivered, for example, tests, documentation, merging